cncf/tag-app-delivery/website/content/en/blog/2024-06-20-platform-engineering-pp.md

 ## Internal Developer Platform or Platform of Platforms or Internal Platform?

 I don’t know if it should be better to say that an Internal Developer Platform is an ensemble of different platforms or that it’s just one of the platforms.
-This is an open discussion (https://github.com/cncf/tag-app-delivery/issues/586).
+This is an [open discussion](https://github.com/cncf/tag-app-delivery/issues/586) where we welcome conversation and other ideas.

 Names are important but in this blog post I don’t want to focus on the name but on the content and I hope that together with the tag-app-delivery (https://github.com/cncf/tag-app-delivery) people we will figure out a standard nomenclature.